BlueSquare23/web-lgsm/docs/faq.md

   - Answer: The database changed slightly with the release of v1.6.
 If you've just updated to v1.6 (or greater) from v1.5 (or below) you can run the `update-db.sh` script to update your database to be compatible with v1.6.
+    You may also need to run the `change_pass.py` script as the hash format for the password in the database changed slightly.
+You can change it to the same password as what it already was, the hash just needs regenerated.